Product Description

 As he was going into a village, ten men who had leprosy met him.
 They stood at a distance and called out in a loud voice, “Jesus, Master, have pity on us!”
 (Luke 17: 12-13)

 Listening is more than allowing another to talk while waiting for a chance to respond.
-Listening is paying full attention to others and welcoming them into our very being.
+Listening is paying full attention and welcoming the other into our very being.
 Those who are listened to begin to feel accepted and understood.
 Tensions lessen, confidence increases, problems become less formidable, and solutions begin to appear.
 Listening is a priceless gift.
-Everyone deserves presence.
 Can you be present to someone by listening?
 Who might that be?

 Quantity Discounts.
 Will calculate upon checkout.
 All copies must be mailed to the same address, please.